Your local Colchester Solicitors, John Fowlers, shares advice on how to deal with bullying in the workplace along with understanding employment law.

 It's wise to keep a diary of every incident that occurs.
 The more incidents you record, the stronger your evidence will be to portray the bullying you're experiencing.

-Speak to the person who is guilty of bullying you.
+Speak to the person who is guilty of bullying in the workplace.
 They may not realise how their actions are making you feel and will change their behaviour as a result of this.